MM#009 Default HESSI Target

 Dear RHESSI Collaborators,

-Minor B-class activity is possible in the next 24 hour period.
+is a slight chance of B-class activity in the next 24 hours.

 See http://www.SolarMonitor.org for images and